dehoyostc/agent-communication-protocol/README.md

 ## Architecture

-ACP is the overall protocol stack.
-CARP is the representation layer within that stack.
+CARP is a layered stack.
 The full layer definitions:

 ```
-L7  Application (hiring, matching, investing — built on ACP, not part of it)
+L7  Application (hiring, matching, investing — built on CARP, not part of it)
 L6  Negotiation (MATCH, COMPARE, NEGOTIATE — planned)
 L5  Exchange    (DISCLOSE, VERIFY — partial in v0.2)
 L4  Representation ◄── CARP (this repo)